In a 5 days/week work pattern, will I get gratuity if I leave company in exact 4 years and 9 months?

 From India, Mumbai

 The rule states 5 years of continuous service.
 If the lawmakers meant 4 years and 240 days, they would have said so.
-As far as I can understand from the letter and the spirit of the Act, a time period of 5 years should be there between start and end of the employment, during which time one should have worked a minimum of 240 days during each year for it to be considered as completed year.
-Beyond completed 5 years, that is in the sixth year onwards, if one works 240 days that year is considered as a completed year.
+As far as I can understand from the letter and the spirit of the Act, a time period of 5 years should be there between the start and end of the employment, during which time one should have worked a minimum of 240 days during each year for it to be considered as a completed year.
+Beyond completed 5 years, that is in the sixth year onwards, if one works 240 days, that year is considered as a completed year.

 From India, Kolkata